amzn/sketch-constructor/docs/README.md

   });
 ```

-## Models
+## Structure

-These are all the classes Sketch uses in it's JSON schema.
-They should all map 1:1 with any object in the JSON that has `_class` attribute.
+This library wraps all the objects that make up a Sketch file like pages, groups, layers, etc. into ES6 classes.
+They should all map 1:1 with any object in the Sketch JSON that has `_class` attribute.
 All the models are ES6 classes which have instance properties that map 1:1 with the attributes of JSON schema of that class.
 This makes it easy automatically create class instances from a sketch document as well as write the JSON of a sketch document because calling `JSON.stringify()` on a class will only output instance properties.

+However, the classes will have simplified APIs for working with them so you don't need to know the underlying JSON structure.

 All classes have the same constructor method signature:
 ```javascript